USS Boston (1884): Construction and commissioning

+Design

 As-built armament included two 8 in/30 caliber Mark 1 guns, six 6 in/30 caliber Mark 2 guns, two 6-pounder (57 mm) guns, two 3-pounder (47 mm) Hotchkiss revolving cannon, two 1-pounder (37 mm) Hotchkiss revolving cannon, and two .45 caliber (11.4 mm) Gatling guns.
 The 8-inch guns were initially in open barbettes with gun shields added later.

 Armor protection was light, with 2-inch (50.8 mm) gun shields and conning tower, and a 1.5-inch (38.1 mm) deck extending 100 feet over the machinery spaces.

 The engineering plant included eight coal-fired cylindrical boilers producing 100 psi steam and a horizontal compound engine producing 3500 ihp driving one shaft.
 Like the other "ABCD" ships, Boston was built with a sail rig to increase cruising range, later removed.
 The ship carried up to 490 tons of coal, with a cruising range as built of 3390 nmi at 10 kn.